-Meringue Shells with Strawberry Rhubarb Curd, Homemade Crème Fraîche, and fresh Strawberries
+Strawberry Meringues with Homemade Crème Fraîche, Strawberry Rhubarb Curd and fresh Strawberries

 Mmmm!
 This dessert was amazing.
 It was a little difficult to eat, but it sure was good!
 I enjoyed it immensely!
 The crisp meringue was amazing, the sweet and tart combination of the Crème Fraîche and Strawberry curd was wonderful, and the fresh fruit was a nice touch.

 I was inspired by this Martha Stewart recipe.
 I, sadly,could not replicate the “cupcake” effect that she made. 🙁

 In fact, I had a horrible time making the meringue shells.
 Let me share with you some of my disasters, shall I?

 Oil and Meringue DO NOT mix!
 I went through 2 batches (six egg whites) before I realized that I was using my chocolate food coloring.
 You see, chocolate food coloring does not contain water – it has oil.
 I could not figure out why my eggs were deflating when I tried to add some color to them… Grrrrr!
 That was really frustrating!

 Once I got that figured out, I could not get the meringue to dry all the way through with so much meringue.
 Her recipe says that the middle will still be soft, but I did NOT like how chewy and sticky it remained.
 I mean it totally suck to my teeth and was kind of disgusting.
 Also, when they were all in one container, they deflated and looked kinda crappy.
 No bueno! (now 9 eggs)

 Finally, I had enough.
 A few days later and another carton of eggs, I was ready to try again.
 I was going to give up if this didn’t work!
 I was so happy that separating the tops and bottoms worked so much better.
 I made a little shell for the filling to go into and then pipped the tops separately.